 All high school seniors who are accepted in one of Vermont Tech’s degree programs will be considered for one of Vermont Tech’s merit scholarships and will be evaluated based on the specifying criteria.
 The primary focus will be on students who exhibit exceptional academics and engagement outside the classroom.

 The Vermont Tech Presidential Award is a merit-based award specifically for out-of-state students.
 Additionally, students who are not residents of Vermont may be eligible the Regional Student Program (RSP), often referred to as NEBHE.
 Our Good Neighbor Policy also provides a discount to students living in specific neighboring counties outside Vermont.
 Please note students may only receive one type of regional scholarship.
 For instance, students eligible for an RSP/NEBHE discount scholarship are not eligible for the Presidential Award.
-More infomation on both RSP and the Good Neighbor Policy is opens in a new windowavailable here.
+More information on both RSP and the Good Neighbor Policy is available here.

 Interested in donating to scholarships?